AllenInstitute/cplAE_MET/cplAE_MET/preproc/ipfx_feature_extraction.md

       "log_level":"DEBUG"
     }

-To run the these two python codes on slurm, the follwoing submit.sh can be used:
+To run the these two python codes on slurm, the following run_ipfx.sh can be used:

     #!/bin/bash
     #SBATCH --partition=celltypes